wj267/Motion-Blur-Effect-ReShade/README.md

 # Motion-Blur-Effect-ReShade
 A basic motion blur effect written for ReShade

+## User Warning
+I think these effects are pretty interesting and potentially useful, but I have also found them to cause motion sickness and eyestrain during testing.

+The "Motion Delta" effects in particular can cause bright flickering lights which may be dangerous to those with Epilepsy.

+Please excercise discretion when using these effects.

 ## Attribution
 Skeleton taken from "Crosire" in this thread on the ReShade forums.
 I just defined what the Pixel Shader section should actually do. https://reshade.me/forum/shader-discussion/69-access-to-previous-frames